shoutmarble/livekit-meet-docker/README.md

-# port from caddy L4 to sozu
-# livekit-meet-docker
+# livekit-meet-docker with Sozu reverse proxy

 This repository is dedicated to deploying a video conferencing application using LiveKit with Docker.
 It serves as a demonstration and is meant for testing and development purposes, not for production use.
 The `meet` component is a sample application to showcase how LiveKit can be integrated and utilized.